CONTENT WARNING: SEXUAL ASSAULT

 Up to a point I thought this was an okay movie.
 There were a couple weird decisions made early on, but whatever.
 Then the ending happened.
 Then I went home and read about the original story, The Turn of the Screw.
 Then I concluded that this movie was just not good.

-Quick summary with more of an emphasis on the ending: we follow Kate, a teacher being sent to be the live-in tutor for a young girl with no parents.
-Kate’s own mother is afflicted with “crazy” of a unspecified, generic nature; this is important for later.
+Quick summary with more of an emphasis on the ending: we follow Kate (Ms. Mackenzie Davis), a teacher being sent to be the live-in tutor for a young girl with no parents.
+Kate’s own mother is afflicted with “crazy” of an unspecified, generic nature; this is important for later.
 Kate arrives at the spooky mansion, meets the adorable young girl, the strict maid, and maybe some ghosts.
-The girl’s brother is expelled from his school and arrives home, and is a royal pain in the ass.
+The girl’s brother (Finn Wolfhard) is expelled from his school and arrives home, and is a royal pain in the ass.
 Attacks from ghosts keep happening, driving Kate towards madness.

 The ambiguity in the source material of whether the ghosts are real or not is more a debate about the story itself.
 The tale is a ghost story, but we the audience hear of what happened through someone else’s account, not reading/seeing as it happened.
 The movie thrusts the ambiguity onto us, which feels forced and clumsy.
 Early on there’s a quick scene of a mannequin moving its head while no one is around, a move specifically for the audience telling us that yes, there are ghosts.
 But then the movie tries to say that maybe there aren’t?
 Look, if your story was all about Kate being gaslit, then gaslighting the audience like that could work.
 But instead she’s haunted by ghosts–real or imaginary–and taunted by a sociopathic brat.
 Don’t tell me how I’m supposed to feel, movie!
 Let me feel it authentically!
 Ugh, what a disappointing ending.